Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of movement and mental

 Variant CJD is caused by eating infected meat.
 The infection that causes the disease in cows is believed to be the same one that causes vCJD in humans.

 Varient CJD causes less than 1% of all CJD cases.
 It tends to affect younger people.
 Fewer than 200 people worldwide have had this disease.
 Almost all cases occurred in England and France.

 CJD may be related to several other diseases caused by prions, including:

-CJD is rarely confused with other types of dementia (such as Alzheimer's disease) because in CJD, the symptoms get worse much more quickly.
+CJD is rarely confused with other types of dementia (such as Alzheimer's disease) because the symptoms get worse much more quickly in CJD.

 Early in the disease, a nervous system and mental examination will show memory problems and changes in other intellectual functions.
 Later in the disease, a motor system examination (an exam to test muscle reflexes, strength, coordination, and other physical functions) may show:

 There is a loss of coordination and changes in the cerebellum, the area of the brain that controls coordination.
 An eye examination shows areas of blindness that the person may not notice.